Amethyst View

 • Negative Crystals: Tiny angular voids inside the stone.

-3. The Economics of the Cut
+3. The Artistry of the Cut

 Native Cuts vs. Precision Lapidary